SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 <button (click)="callPhone(phone.value)">Call</button>
 ```

-In the example below Angular renders the "game" view before "game" got a value assigned.
+In the example below, Angular renders the "game" view before "game" got a value assigned.

-This will causes an exception.
+This will cause an exception.

-`?` stops evaluating when "game" is **null** or **undefined**, which usually happens when data is fetched async, for example from the server which can take some time.
+`?` stops evaluating when "game" is **null** or **undefined**, which usually happens when data is fetched async, for example, from the server, which can take some time.

 ```html
 <div>The current hero's name is {{game?.title}}</div>